 In 2021, the human rights program was integrated into the Ethics & Compliance team in the Ethics, Risk, and Compliance (ERC) function.
 The ERC function is led by the Chief Ethics, Risk, and Compliance Officer, who sits on the Executive Committee of Novartis (ECN).

 Overall accountability for implementation of our human rights program sits with Novartis’ Chief Ethics, Risk, and Compliance Officer.
-The executive-level Trust & Reputation Committee, chaired by the Novartis CEO, has endorsed our overall approach to managing human rights.
+The executive-level ESG Committee, chaired by the Novartis CEO, has endorsed our overall approach to managing human rights.
 A dedicated Human Rights team sits within the global ERC function and is responsible for the implementation of Novartis’ human rights strategy.

 In 2021, we conducted a corporate-wide human rights risk assessment and prioritization workshop where we identified and prioritized our potential human rights risks and impacts, following guidance from the UNGPs.
 We used a human rights risk prioritization tool developed by BSR, an external NGO and advisor, to help guide our decision-making.